-We are pleased to announce that Wright Leader Academy will return for the 2022–2023 academic year.
-Please see below for details regarding the accelerated application process and an overview of the program!
+We are pleased to announce that Wright Leader Academy will continue for the 2024–2025 academic year.
+The deadline to apply is Friday, March 15, 2024.
+Please see below for additional documents and information to apply.

 Wright Leader Academy is a cohort-based certificate program designed to develop and strengthen leaders who are in roles that have a broad impact or that are poised to move into such a role within the next few years.
 This growth is accomplished by a focus on three key elements:

 - Cultivating and honing your personal leadership

 - Expanding your understanding of the foundations of higher education

 - Developing your network of peers and university leaders

 This is Wright State University’s highest-level leadership development program and it was created to increase our leaders’ capacity to contribute to the mission, vision, and strategic goals of the university as well as foster greater organizational engagement and collaboration among administrative and academic participants.

 Wright Leader Academy is designed for those faculty and staff that have been identified as showing exemplary leadership in their current role and who may be ready to move into a position of notably increased leadership within the next few years.